 A ROPS, when used with a seat belt, is effective in reducing injuries during unit overturn accidents.
 Overturning the unit without a ROPS or without ROPS locked in the raised position can result in serious injury or death.
-Figure 3-6
+Figure 3-7 belt when the ROPS is in the lowered position.
+Use the ROPS in the "folded" position only when absolutely necessary.

-The two-post ROPS can be pivoted down by removing the right and left retaining rings (Figure 3-6), and pulling out on the clevis pins so that the machine can operate under low hanging tree limbs or other obstructions.
-Do not wear the seat belt when the ROPS is in the lowered position.
-Use the ROPS in the
+The two-post ROPS can be pivoted down by removing the right and left hair pins (Figure 3-7), and pulling out on the spring loaded pins so that the machine can operate under low hanging tree limbs or other obstructions.
+Do not wear the seat